 - Acceptable payment methods and payment due date.

 - If applicable, potential fees or interest on balance outstanding past due date.

-- If invoice in regards to late fees or interest on outstanding balances includes all applicable expenses.
+- If the invoice in regards to late fees or interest on outstanding balances includes all applicable expenses.

 Legal Importance of Line Item Categorization

 Line items in an invoice should be categorized as being either sale concrete goods or intangible services.
 Variations on this wording include the common “parts” and “labor” components of auto and home repair bills.
 This distinction lets the customer see what exactly they are paying for as well as allowing a businessman to keep track of expense types.
 This distinction is especially important during tax time.

 Unpaid invoices that detail the sale of material goods allow for the unpaid sale price to be deducted from taxable income, reducing the overall tax burden.
 However, business-related expertise, time, or services that were not compensated are not deductible as business expenses.
 An example should illustrate the difference:

 - SellStuff, Inc. buys scrap metal, refines, and sells the purified products to a buyer in exchange for the buyer’s promise to pay $100,000.
 The buyer is unwilling or unable to pay.
 SellStuff, Inc. can deduct $100,000 from gross revenues, thereby lowering its tax burden.

 - SellServices, Inc. offers consulting services and makes a deal to help a client make optimal use of scrap metal in exchange for the client’s promise to pay $100,000.
 Note that SellServices, Inc. does not sell any metal or any other tangible good; it only offers their time and expertise.
 The client does not pay.
 SellServices, Inc. is unable to write off the promised $100,000 or any opportunity cost of spending time with the client, agreed-upon billable hourly rate, nor any fraction of training or education it took to advertise or otherwise convince the client to hire them.